DEEN-42/AgriTrack/IMPROVEMENTS_GUIDE.md

 ## 🎉 Enjoy the New Design!

+## 🎯 Conclusion

-The AgriTrack CRM now features a modern, professional design with smooth animations and a consistent blue theme throughout.
+The FieldSync platform now features a modern, professional design with smooth animations and a consistent blue theme throughout.
 All pages are optimized for performance and provide excellent user experience.

 **Test it now at**: http://localhost:3001